Manuel-Arenas-Sanchez/Manuel-Arenas-Sanchez/README.md

 ## About Me

-I am a Physics student interested in the mathematical structures that underlie both quantum many-body systems and modern machine learning.
-My work is centred on **tensor networks** — a formalism rooted in quantum physics — and how they can be applied to build more interpretable and efficient models for tasks like image classification.

-I approach problems from a physics-first perspective: starting from the structure of the theory, then translating ideas into code that can be tested and improved.
-This includes research-driven projects, scientific programming, and technical writing.
+I am a Physics student currently working on my final degree project, focused on the application of **tensor networks** to machine learning problems.

+My main interest lies in theoretical physics and quantum computing.
+I approach problems from a physics perspective, using programming as a tool to explore, simulate, and test ideas.

+My current work is centred on tensor networks, particularly architectures such as MPS, applied to tasks like image classification within a quantum-inspired framework.
+Most of this experience comes from hands-on work: implementing models, experimenting with different structures, and analysing their behaviour.

-> My goal is to bridge the gap between the physics of tensor networks and practical machine learning applications.
+> My goal is to continue my training in theoretical physics and move towards research in quantum computing.

 </td>
 <td width="42%" valign="top">